+• X-Content-Type-Options: nosniff

-- X-Content-Type-Options: nosniff - Instructs some browsers to not sniff the mimetype of files.
-This is used for example to prevent browsers from interpreting text files as JavaScript. - X-XSS-Protection: 1; mode=block - Instructs browsers to enable their browser side Cross-Site-Scripting filter. - X-Robots-Tag: none - Instructs search machines to not index these pages. - X-Frame-Options: SAMEORIGIN - Prevents embedding of the Nextcloud instance within an iframe from other domains to prevent Clickjacking and other similar attacks. - Referrer-Policy: no-referrer - The default no-referrer policy instructs the browser not to send referrer information along with requests to any origin.
+- Instructs some browsers to not sniff the mimetype of files.
+This is used for example to prevent browsers from interpreting text files as JavaScript. - X-XSS-Protection: 1; mode=block - Instructs browsers to enable their browser side Cross-Site-Scripting filter. - X-Robots-Tag: noindex, nofollow - Instructs search machines to not index these pages and not follow any links there.

+• X-Frame-Options: SAMEORIGIN

+- Prevents embedding of the Nextcloud instance within an iframe from other domains to prevent Clickjacking and other similar attacks. - Referrer-Policy: no-referrer - The default no-referrer policy instructs the browser not to send referrer information along with requests to any origin.